Coresets for Constrained Clustering: General Assignment Constraints and Improved Size Bounds: Introduction

 \subsection{Our Contributions}

 Our main contribution is two-fold.
 (1) We propose a very general model of assignment constraints (including capacity constraint, outliers constraint, and the aforementioned structure constraint), and provide a characterization of families of assignment constraints that admit small coresets.
-(2) Our new analysis leads to improved coreset size upper bounds, even for the case of fair/capacitated clustering and clustering with outliers (which do not have further structure constraints), achieving state-of-the-art bounds for these problems.
+(2) Our new analysis leads to improved coreset size upper bounds, even for the important cases of fair/capacitated clustering and clustering with outliers (without additional structure constraints), achieving state-of-the-art bounds for these problems.
 Next, we discuss our contributions in more detail.

 \paragraph{A General Model of Assignment Constraints} Our new model for the assignment constraints, called the \emph{general assignment constraints}, is a combination of three types of constraints on the assignment function $\sigma(\cdot,\cdot)$: (1) the \emph{assignment structure constraint} (see \Cref{def:structure_constraint}) which is a new notion proposed in this work, (2) the standard {\em capacity constraint} (\Cref{def:capacity_constraint}) that constrains the total weight assigned to each center, and (3) the {\em total capacity constraint} (\Cref{def:total_capacity_constraint}), which can be used to capture the number of outliers.
-The new structure constraint (\Cref{def:structure_constraint}) specifies a convex body $\calB \subseteq \Delta_k$ where $\Delta_k := \{x\in \mathbb{R}^k_{\geq 0} : \|x\|_1=1\}$ is the $k$-dimensional simplex, and it requires that for every point $p$ the normalized assignment vector $\sigma(p,\cdot)/\|\sigma(p,\cdot)\|_1$ must lie in $\calB$.
-We focus on the nature yet well-known cases for convex body $\calB$, such as matroid basis polytopes and knapsack polytopes.
-Indeed, these types of $\calB$ are already general enough to capture many of the above-mentioned constraints, including the fault-tolerance constraint, and the fairness constraints.
+The new structure constraint (\Cref{def:structure_constraint}) specifies a convex body $\calB \subseteq \Delta_k$ where $\Delta_k := \{x\in \mathbb{R}^k_{\geq 0} : \|x\|_1=1\}$ is the $k$-dimensional simplex, and it requires that for every point $p$ the assignment vector $\sigma(p,\cdot)$ must lie in $\calB$.
+Note that the case $\calB = \Delta_k$ corresponding to the standard constraint that a point is fully assigned to the centers.
+We focus on the well-known cases for convex body $\calB$, such as matroid basis polytopes and knapsack polytopes.
+Indeed, these types of $\calB$ are already general enough to capture many of the above-mentioned constraints, including the fault-tolerance constraint (in which case $\calB=\left\{x\in \Delta_k: x_i\leq \frac{1}{l}, \forall i\in [k]\right\}$).
 See \Cref{def:structure_constraint} and the subsequent discussions.
 In addition, to capture the outliers in clustering, we introduce the {\em total capacity constraint} which requires $\|\sigma\|_1 = n-m$ (i.e., the number of outliers is $m$).